 This is quite similar to the benchmarks method, although you’re more likely to find the UOS model helpful if you belong to an industry with assembly line-style operations.

 Kitchen helpers in fast food, for example, might have the number of burgers prepared and packaged as their UOS.

 Another common example would be factory workers in manufacturing plants, where their UOS would be a certain number of parts produced.

-Many small- to mid-sized businesses are finding this method effective because you only have to keep track of how much money the company makes for every dollar spent on your workers’ salary.
+Many small- to mid-sized businesses are finding this method effective because you only have to keep track of how much money the company makes for every dollar spent on your workers’ salaries.

-For example, rather than considering how many sales a salesperson makes, profit-based productivity measurement assesses the value of each sale, prioritising high-value conversions over other activities.
+For example, rather than considering how many sales a salesperson makes, profit-based productivity measurement assesses the value of each sale, prioritizing high-value conversions over other activities.

 7. Time Management Method